koobo/playsid.library/README.txt

 -------

 The Trinity accelerator SID audio core can be used for sound output.
+Both single and dual SID cores are supported, for SID and 2SID playback.
 Ensure your card has the correct firmware.
 Digisamples will not be heard.

 Changelog